Skip to content

 • Create an administrative user in AWS IAM Identity Center (successor to AWS Single Sign-On) (IAM Identity Center) for daily tasks.

 • Perform those tasks that can be performed only by the root user.
-For the complete list of these tasks, see the doc Tasks that require root user credentials.
+For the complete list of these tasks, see the doc Tasks that require root user credential.

 Conclusion